Ripun Bora

-Ripun Bora (born 1 October 1955) is an Indian politician and leader of the Indian National Congress party from Assam.
-He served as President of the Assam Trinamool Congress from 2022 to 2024.
-He was the President of Assam Pradesh Congress Committee from 2016 to 2021, and Member of Rajya Sabha for Assam from 2016 to 2022.
-Bora also served as the Minister of Education, Government of Assam.
-He was a member of the Indian National Congress till 2022.
+Ripun Bora (born 1 October 1955) is an Indian politician from Assam and member of the Indian National Congress.
+He was the President of the Assam Pradesh Congress Committee from 2016 to 2021.
+He was the President of the Assam Trinamool Congress from 2022 to 2024.
+Bora was a Member of Parliament in the Rajya Sabha for Assam from 2016 to 2022, and he served as the MLA of Gohpur in the Assam Legislative Assembly from 2001 to 2011.
+Bora was a cabinet minister in the Assam Government under Chief Minister, Tarun Gogoi.